negativetwelve/project-1/readme.md

 Part 0 -- Initial Application and Things to Remember
 ------------------------------------------------------

+Throughout this project, any line of code that starts with a `$` such as:

+    $

+is meant to be run in your terminal (shell) and anything that begins with a `>` such as:

+    >

+is meant to be run in your Rails Console (by running the command `rails console`).

 Fork this repository to your GitHub by clicking the `Fork` button in the top right corner.
 Then, go to your Terminal and clone the repository using the command: